Ddmon-cyber/NVDA_LSTM_Model/README.md

-# 📊 NVDA LSTM Model — Stock Direction Forecasting using Deep Learning
+# 📊 NVDA LSTM Model — Stock Forecasting using Deep Learning

 This project investigates the use of a Long Short-Term Memory (LSTM) network to forecast weekly price direction for NVIDIA (NVDA).
 Beyond model development, this project emphasizes **failure analysis, error diagnostics,** and **root-cause investigation.**